khris51/sql-challenge/README.md

  ran query.

- results, the data provided seem incorrect, the same first name was displayed 20 times within the data, repeating itself.
+ results, I was able the to answer the questions using the query tool,but the data provided seemed to be incorrect, the same first name was displayed 20 times within the data, repeating itself.